What causes eye redness? 35 possible conditions

 Even though most causes of eye redness are not severe, you should seek emergency medical help if:

-- your eye is red following trauma or injury
+- your eye is red after trauma or injury

-- you experience a headache and have blurry vision
+- you have a headache and have blurry vision

-- you begin seeing white rings (halos) around lights
+- you begin seeing white rings, or halos, around lights

 - you experience nausea and vomiting